virtualcitySYSTEMS/map-ui/documentation/COLLECTIONS.md

 It is part of the VcsUiApp and can be accessed via `app.categoryManager`.
 The category items are shown in the "My Workspace" window of the map.

-It sets a filter function applied to all managed collection components, to only show items belonging to the dynamic module.
+It sets a filter function applied to all managed collection components, to only show items belonging to the default dynamic module.
+To support and show items of further modules, an `addModuleId(id: string)` API is provided by the CategoryManager.
-Whenever the dynamic module is changed, the category manager updates its list view.
+Whenever the dynamic module is changed, the category manager updates its list view according to the internal list of moduleIds.
+The support of an added module can be withdrawn using the `removeModuleId(id: string)`.

 It provides a convenience method to request a category and its corresponding collection component: